ravithemore/Coursera-Html-Css-and-Javascript-for-Web-Developers-Solutions-/README.md

-## Complete Answers and Code to the Assignments Answers for The course on Coursera offered By john Hopkins UNIVERSITY.
+## Complete Answers and Code to the Assignments Answers for The course on Coursera offered By JOHN HOPKINS UNIVERSITY.